Olympus TG-5 vs Samsung NX1

 It is notable that the NX1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the TG-5 and the NX1 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Samsung NX1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus Tough TG-5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (20 vs 15 flaps/sec) to capture the decisive moment.